Becheler/Becheler.github.io/pages/applications.md

 - ```data_extract.txt```: a larger dataset for proper interpolation
-- ```last_N.tif```: The ```spatial_process``` program can also generate this file, that gives access to the population distribution area.
+- ```last_N.tif```: The ```spatial_process``` program can also generate this file, that gives access to the population distribution area at sampling time.

 You can run:
 ```